Harry F. Byrd: Legacy

 Harry Byrd statue on Richmond's capitol lawn in 2017.
 The statue was removed in 2021.

 Byrd worked in public service for almost fifty years, becoming an influential figure in U.S. politics, and through his Byrd machine, the most powerful force in Virginia politics for much of the 20th century.
 His leading role in defying the U.S. Supreme Court decision in Brown v.
 Board of Education (1954) by devising the massive resistance strategy has come to dominate public memory of his career, leading to a mixed legacy.

-The author of the most comprehensive biography of Byrd (as of 2025), Dr. Ronald L. Heinemann, Squires Professor of History at Hampden-Sydney College from 1969 to 2007, assessed Byrd's life and career in Harry Byrd of Virginia (published in 1996).
-Heinemann concluded that although Byrd was a greatly-talented and intelligent politician, one who came to dominate Virginia politics and substantially impact U.S. politics for decades, he frequently overlooked many other issues he could have helped address in favor of defending white supremacist policies and resisting the changing of the times, consequently squandering his long-term reputation on a doomed battle to preserve de jure racial segregation in the U.S.
+Dr. Ronald L. Heinemann, Squires Professor of History at Hampden-Sydney College from 1969 to 2007, assessed Byrd's life and career in Harry Byrd of Virginia (published in 1996).
+Heinemann concluded that although Byrd was a skillful and intelligent politician, one who rose to dominance in Virginia and U.S. politics for decades, he frequently overlooked many other issues he could have helped address in favor of defending white supremacist policies and resisting the changing of the times, consequently squandering his long-term reputation on a doomed battle to preserve de jure racial segregation in the U.S.

 A New York Times editorial following Byrd's retirement from the U.S. Senate in 1965 gave a similar assessment: "A talented man, Byrd chose to stand outside the broad currents of his time and to set his face against the future...
 He began as a force and ended as an anachronism."

 Possibly Byrd's greatest and most enduring achievement in public life was his strong advocacy for the creation of Shenandoah National Park, as well as the Skyline Drive, the Blue Ridge Parkway, and the Virginia state park system.
 Byrd's influence kept Shenandoah National Park segregated during its construction by the CCC, at its initial establishment, and even a year after the Truman Administration mandated full desegregation in all national parks.
 Shenandoah National Park's main visitor center is named in his honor.

 The Blue Ridge Parkway bridge over the James River in Big Island, Virginia was named and dedicated to him in 1985.

 On November 26, 1968, the Virginia State Highway Commission named Virginia State Route 7, a historic road which travels from Alexandria past Berryville to Winchester, as "Harry Flood Byrd Highway" between Alexandria and Winchester.
 In 2021, the Loudoun County Board of Supervisors voted to rename Route 7 within the unincorporated areas of Loudoun County, "Leesburg Pike".
 Byrd's home from 1926 until his death, Rosemont Manor, still exists and is surrounded by about 60 acres.
 Although many acres of Byrd's former orchards are now commercial and residential properties, Rosemont is now open to the public as a bed and breakfast, as well as event venue.

 A statue of Byrd was installed in Richmond's Capitol Square in 1976.
 The statue became controversial after Virginia began to reconsider its historical monuments, and the Byrd statue was subsequently removed in 2021.